KakaoTalk: History

+Kakao started with KakaoTalk, an instant messaging application in March 2010, and followed up with a social media network that integrated with the messenger app.

+Kakao's next step into Korea's Lifestyle habits was to tap into one of the mobile gaming markets.
+The addition of Kakaogames allowed users to connect and play with their offline friends all through the convenience of the Kakao network.

+Since then, Kakao has continued to expand its platform by providing a gift shop called Kakao gift.
+KakaoTalk was nominated for the Most Innovative Mobile App Award at the Global Mobile Awards 2014.

+Kakao Pay is a mobile payment and digital wallet service by Kakao based in South Korea that allows users to make mobile payments and online transactions.
+The payment service first launched on 4 September 2014 with integration with their messaging app, KakaoTalk, allowing people to request and send money to people in their contacts.

+Kakao has taken steps to make KakaoTalk a safer platform.
+In December 2020, KakaoTalk introduced Safebot, an AI-based comment-filtering function.

+The company also rolled out an artificial intelligence (AI) recommendation function for the gift section, aimed at making it easier for users to send gifts whilst searching for items.

+In September 23, 2025, Kakao announced a big update to modernize the app.
+However, the new update created criticism related to the feed-style display of the friends tab.
+After the harsh criticism, in September 29, 2025, Kakao said they will rollback to the original UI as a default view for the friends tab.
+However, KakaoTalk re-announced in October 15th, 2025, Woo Young-gyu, vice president of Kakao, that it is technically impossible to roll back the update to a previous version.

 Service

+Free calling and messaging service

 KakaoTalk provides free calling and messaging services.
 Like most of its type, the user is able to share photos, videos, voice messages, locations, webpage links, and contact information.
 Users are able to create one-on-one conversations, as well as group chats with no limit on users.
 It allows the user to synchronize contact lists to connect to friends who also use the service, among other options that provide this service.

+Search for friends by KakaoTalk ID

 The app automatically synchronizes the user's contact list on their smartphones with the contact list on the app to find friends who are on the service.
 Users can also search for friends by KakaoTalk ID without having to know their phone numbers.
 The KakaoTalk service also allows its users to export their messages and save them.